jupyterhub/jupyterhub-deploy-teaching/README.md

   - Start the server running latest Ubuntu.
   - Enable passwordless SSH access as `root`.
   - Partition and format any local disks you want to mount.
-  - Make sure the servers hostname matches the fully qualified domain name (FQDN).
+  - Make sure the server's hostname matches the fully qualified domain name (FQDN).
   - Make sure there is a valid DNS entry for the server.
   - If you not going to use letsencrypt, obtain a trusted SSL certificate and key for the server at that FQDN.